jeremyaemmett/jeremyaemmett.github.io/quick_start_guide.md

 ### Run '_main.py_'.
 _main.py_ contains calls to every routine and the main computational time loop.

-If much of the vertical domain contains subsaturated layers, rapid diffusion through air will occur.
+If the vertical domain contains subsaturated layers, rapid diffusion through air will occur.
 There are various ways to improve numerical stability:
   - Set 'dt' = {value} <= 0.1/24.0 days
   - Set 'adaptive_dt_flag = True' in _params.py_.